Music Organizations: Operating

 - activities that advance the development of music in Ontario

-- In 2022 this program is in year 1 of a three-year cycle and is accepting new applicants.
+- In 2023 this program is in year 2 of a three-year cycle.

 - Applications are available in Nova about two months before the deadline.